THE PROGRAM

 We advise participants to get the departure flight or train from 7 p.m. onwards and not before, to have enough time if needed.

-What do participants in other editions say?
+What do participants from the last edition say?

 ACCOMMODATION AND MEALS